185 items found for ""

 - Small Business Fund Winners | Pier Five

 Congrats To Our Winners!
 Pier Five x Mastercard Small Business Fund This fall, we partnered with Mastercard to support Canadian women small business owners who are having an impact on their communities and industries.
 With over 1100 applications submitted, we had the difficult task of selecting five winners to receive $10,000 each to help take their businesses to the next level.
 We are thrilled to award the Pier Five x Mastercard Small Business Fund to the following five business owners and can't wait to see how they continue to grow with the fund.
-In addition to the $10,000 and access to subject matter experts from Mastercard, recipients will also be flown out to Toronto in 2023 for a Priceless Experience - a unique opportunity to connect and network with the other fund recipients hosted over a weekend with events sponsored by Mastercard.
+In addition to the $10,000 and access to subject matter experts from Mastercard, recipients will also be flown out to Toronto in 2023 for a Priceless Experience - a unique opportunity to connect and network with the other fund recipients with events sponsored by Mastercard.
 Click on the business owners below to learn more.
 Thank you to everyone that applied for the Pier Five x Mastercard Small Business Fund.
 Those selected as a finalist will be contacted to set up an interview.
 If you were not selected, we appreciate your support and participation and hope you follow along for more opportunities like this in 2023.
 Mastercard, Priceless, and the circles design are registered trademarks of Mastercard International Incorporated. ©2021 Mastercard.
 All rights reserved.